festwertspeicher/jacques-loom/docs/_posts/2022-05-23-application-prototype-fund-hardware.md

 > What social problem do you want to solve with the project?

 The explosive increase in demand for clothing is having a huge social and environmental impact.
-The required resources and transport emissions for our textiles are becoming an growing problem.
+The required resources and transport emissions for our textiles are becoming a growing problem.
 Clothing is mostly produced in Asian countries under poor working conditions.
 The production and supply chains of imported textiles are intransparent and beyond any control.
 Produced and unsold clothing is destroyed on a large scale.

 Modern affordable tools are missing for small textile production environments.
 With a digitally controllable jacquard loom, complex fabrics can be produced locally again and manufacturing processes can be redefined – from material selection to fabric construction, prototyping to testing new working and distribution models.
 Products made decentrally for the local community create decent jobs, fair production conditions, and cause fewer transportation emissions without wasteful overproduction.
 Local on-demand production enables independently produced fabrics and has the power to break problematic production and supply chains.
 This is an essential step in building a modern circular economy.